 It isn't easy to make major gains in the pursuit of supply chain sustainability.
 If companies have learned anything from their efforts, it is that it takes a systematic approach and host of engaged participants—a village—all aligned and working together toward the same end goal of positive system changes.
 No company can get there alone.

 Jenny Davis-Peccoud is the global practice leader of Bain & Company's Sustainability & Corporate Responsibility practice.
 She is based in Amsterdam.
-Sasha Duchnowski is a principal in the Industrial Goods & Services practice.
+Sasha Duchnowski is a partner in the Energy & Natural Resources practice.
 He is based in Chicago.

 The authors appreciate the contributions to this work from Kaitlyn Brown and Clare Tovey.